Graph Burning: Bounds and Hardness: Preliminaries

 \section{Preliminaries}

-All graphs considered in this paper are finite, simple, and undirected.
-For a graph $G$, the vertex set and edge set are denoted by $V(G)$ and $E(G)$, respectively.
+All graphs considered in the paper are finite, simple, and undirected.
+For a graph $G$, the vertex set and the edge set are denoted by $V(G)$ and $E(G)$, respectively.
 Two vertices are called \emph{neighbors} if they have an edge between them.
 Similarly, two edges are called neighbors if they are incident on a common vertex.
 A vertex and an edge are neighbors if the edge is incident on the vertex.
-For a subset $X$ of vertices (resp. edges) of $G$, the graph obtained from $G$ by removing the vertices (resp. edges) in $X$ is denoted by $G-X$.
+For $X \subseteq V(G)$ (resp. $X \subseteq E(G)$), the graph obtained from $G$ by removing the vertices (resp. edges) in $X$ is denoted by $G-X$.
 We refer to \cite{West2001IGT} for basic graph theoretic notations and definitions.